In this article I have compiled by topic several ideas to improve your self-care.

 Before you buy or eat a food, think about how you’re going to feel afterwards (bloated and energy-free or energetic and vital).

-You can create lists of recipes that you like and choose some for your weekly menu.
+You can create lists of recipes that you like and choose some of them for your weekly menu.

 I keep on Evernote lists with recipes, simple combinations of food and loose food.

-I choose a few recipes for a week or so, I buy the food I need and start cooking what I like most of the list.
+I choose a few recipes for a week or so (taking into account what I feel like and the food I already have at home), I make a list of the food that I will need, I buy and start cooking what I like most of the list or what is most urgent due to expiration.
 Then I mark with a highlighter what I have already cooked to know when I have to plan a new menu.

 As I go including food from my lists on my menus, I will cross them out.
 So I can include foods that I would not remember, instead of always repeating them.
 Although I recognize that in this I am not as persevering as I would like.